 - 2015: Inducted into the Pizza Hall of Fame.

-- Today: Operated by the family-owned Villa Restaurant Group (VRG), with hundreds of locations primarily in malls, airports, casinos, and stadiums across the U.S.
+- Today: Run by the family-owned Villa Restaurant Group (VRG), with hundreds of locations in malls, airports, casinos, and stadiums across the U.S.

-Because Villa Italian Kitchen lives in shared food-court spaces, individual menus vary slightly by location — a stadium kiosk may sell only pizza by the slice, while a mall storefront may carry the full pasta, stromboli, and salad lineup.
-Always glance up at the menu board on the day you’re ordering.
+Villa Italian Kitchen lives in shared food-court spaces.
+So menus vary a little by location.
+A stadium kiosk may sell only pizza by the slice.
+A mall storefront may carry the full pasta, stromboli, and salad lineup.
+Always glance up at the menu board on the day you order.

 Villa Italian Kitchen Vegetarian and Vegan Options at a Glance